ssamot/RL_notebook/RL.md

 dynamics
 * "This and that will happen if I push the chair"
 * Thinking, introspection...
+* If the model is learned, sometimes it's called "Model Based RL"

 ## Bellman Expectation Equations / Bellman Backups
 * The two most important equations related to MDP